-Chemistry 4B General Chemistry Spring 2013
+Chemistry 4B General Chemistry Spring 2015

-Instructors: Dr. Michelle Douskey Professor Jamie Cate Office Hours Wednesday 2-3PM and Thursday 2-3PM in 307 Latimer TBA 708B Stanley Hall Email: douskey@berkeley.edu jcate@lbl.gov lecturing the first 7 weeks on quantitative analysis, instrumental methods, green chemistry and electrochemistry lecturing the second 7 weeks on kinetics, introductory organic, chemical biology and special topics Class Meetings MWF 10:10-11:00 AM in 1 Pimentel Hall Required Materials: Three textbooks are required, plus a laboratory manual (1) Principles of Modern Chemistry, by Oxtoby, Gillis and Campion, 7th edition, Cengage 2012 (2) Quantitative Chemical Analysis, by Harris, 8th edition, Freeman 2010 (3) Custom eBook supplement for environmental chemistry and chemical biology (4) Lab Manual, available as downloads on bspace Course Website http://bspace.berkeley.edu bSpace: You can log on to bSpace using your Calnet ID.
-In addition to posting relevant course information, we will be using bSpace as an online management tool for the grading database.
-You will be able to check your grades online throughout the semester.
+Instructors: Dr. Michelle Douskey Professor Jamie Cate Office Hours Wednesday 3-4PM and Thursday 2-3PM in 307 Latimer (first 6 weeks only) TBA 708B Stanley Hall Email: douskey@berkeley.edu lecturing the first 7 weeks on quantitative analysis, instrumental methods, and green chemistry jcate@lbl.gov lecturing the second 7 weeks on kinetics, introductory organic, chemical biology and special topics Class Meetings MWF 10:10-11:00 AM in 1 Pimentel Hall Required Materials: Three textbooks are required, plus a laboratory manual (1) Principles of Modern Chemistry, by Oxtoby, Gillis and Campion, 7th edition, Cengage 2012 (2) Quantitative Chemical Analysis, by Harris, 8th edition, Freeman 2010 (3) Custom eBook supplement for chemical biology (4) Lab Manual, available as downloads on bcourses Course Website http://bcourses.berkeley.edu

-EXPECTATIONS: In this course, the main goal is for you to develop your critical thinking skills in chemistry by learning about a wide variety of applications.
+EXPECTATIONS: In this course, the main goal is for you to develop your critical thinking skills in chemistry by learning to design an effective experiment to answer a research question.
 Specifically, we will be building knowledge of chemistry, but also about the scientific process in general.

-CLASS ACTIVITES: Class time will consist of lecture, demonstrations, discussions, and short group activities/problem solving.
+CLASS ACTIVITES: Class time will consist of lecture, demonstrations, discussions, and group activities/problem solving.
 Participation in discussion is expected and will maximize your learning.
+Every Friday there will be an in class discussion called Flipped Friday.
+Lecture and video content will be available the day before, then in class will be small group work.
+You will work with students in your own lab section for Flipped Fridays.